Specialty Background Screening ServicesContingent Labor, I-9, e-Verify, Vendor Screening, and more Get Started

 Is AccuSource a member of trade associations or professional groups?

 AccuSource is a member of several trade organizations.
-We are a founding member and are accredited by the National Association of Professional Background Screeners (NAPBS).
-We also are active members of the Society of Human Resources Management (SHRM), the American Staffing Association (ASA), and the College and University Professional Association for Human Resources (CUPA-HR).
-As a woman-owned business enterprise (WBE), AccuSource is a certified member of the Women’s Business Enterprise National Council (WBENC) and the California Public Utilities Commission Supplier’s Clearinghouse.
+We are a founding member and are accredited by the Professional Background Screening Association (PBSA).
+We also are active members of the Society of Human Resources Management (SHRM), the American Staffing Association (ASA), and the College and University Professional Association for Human Resources (CUPA-HR). and the California Public Utilities Commission Supplier’s Clearinghouse.

 Don't see your question here?